mblockelet/opentezos/docs/archetype/raffle-example/test.md

 ## Raffle key chest

-The raffle key used in this test is the integer `123456`.
-The value is first packed (turned into bytes) before being timlocked with a number of iterations of 3600.
+Player Alice's partial key is `123456` and Player Jack's is `234567`.

-The following tezos client command packs the value:
+To get the timelocked value, the value is first packed (turned into bytes) with the following tezos client command `hash data`:
 ```bash
 $ tezos-client-hangzhou hash data '123456' of type nat
 Warning: